Updated on July 19, 2022, by Chris Scott

 Is your dental practice website secure?
 Is there a padlock displayed near your URL at the top left of your browser?
 Running your site without SSL could be a problem if your site allows patients to send you messages or fill out contact forms requesting consultations.

-As of 2018 Google requires that your practice website be secure or it will display a warning to your website visitors that your site is not to be trusted.
-Most professional websites today are secure but if you’re running an older site built 3 or more years ago then chances are it’s not secure.
+Google requires that your practice website be secure, or it will display a warning to your website visitors that your site is not to be trusted.
+Most professional websites today are secure, but if you’re running an older site built three or more years ago, then chances are it’s not secure.

-Cutting Edge client websites, practice review platform, online patient registration portal, and marketing dashboard are each protected with SSL encryption to ensure privacy and safekeeping of all patient communications and data.
-This is very important to us and needless to say it is also important to the big search engines.
+Cutting Edge client websites, practice review platform, online patient registration portal, and marketing dashboard are each protected with HTTPS and encrypted using Transport Layer Security to ensure privacy and safekeeping of all patient communications and data.
+Your website’s security is very important to us and needless to say it is also important to the big search engines.

 2. Best Dental Marketing Companies